Pleanog/lmu-course-aii/Lectures/Session 04 - Neural Networks.md

 # Convolutional Neural Networks (CNNs)

+*We will lokk into the MNIST set later but a good interactive example of CNNs can be found here:[Basic Convnet for MNIST](https://transcranial.github.io/keras-js/#/mnist-cnn).*

 Convolutional Neural Networks (CNNs) are a class of deep learning models primarily designed for analyzing visual imagery.
 They are inspired by the organization of the animal visual cortex and are particularly effective at identifying **patterns in images.**